-Hummingbird also sells a Tree Strap Suspension System ($29.95) that includes 2 x 5′ tree straps and 2 x 40″ Whoopie Slings.
-Whoopie Slings are a knotless suspension system, like a Chinese finger trap puzzle, that let you easily adjust the length of the Dyneema Spectra cord (rated for 400 pounds) connecting your hammock to the tree straps so you get a comfortable pitch angle.
+Hummingbird also sells a Tree Strap Suspension System that includes 2 x 5′ tree straps and 2 x 40″ Whoopie Slings.
+Whoopie Slings are a knotless suspension system, like a Chinese finger trap puzzle, that lets you easily adjust the length of the Dyneema Spectra cord (rated for 400 pounds) connecting your hammock to the tree straps so you get a comfortable pitch angle.

 The button style soft shackles on the Single Hammock loop through the ends of the Whoopie Slings, so you can hang your hammock without any carabiners or the fixed length loops you find on webbing-based suspension systems.
 Weighing just 2.3 ounces, the Tree Strap suspension system is also incredibly lightweight, bringing the combined weight Single Hammock and Tree Strap Suspension System to just 7.4 ounces, which takes up very little volume when packed.

 The parachute fabric used in both the Single and Single+ Hummingbird Hammocks is actual FAA certified reserve parachute material (PIA-C-44379) uncoated 1.1 oz. calendared ripstop nylon, only made in the United States of America.
 While it’s thin and ultralight, it has a tensile strength of 50 lbs per square inch, so you can rest assured that it will support you.
 The uncoated nature of the fabric also keeps the hammock from feeling clammy against your skin, while the windproof requirement of true parachute fabric helps keeps the cold wind at bay.
 Subsequent use has resulted however in unraveling at the seams, so the long-term durability is in question.

 Whichever Hummingbird Hammock you do choose, the Single Hammock or the Single+ Hammock, they really are quite comfortable hammocks to lie in, although you’ll want some kind of nighttime insulation under your back, like a foam pad or underquilt.
 Coupled with the Hummingbird Tree Strap System, they make an excellent foundation for an ultralight camping or backpacking hammock system.